dukhanov/font-roboto/README.md

 # font-roboto
-Version of font-roboto to use in offline projects
+Version of font-roboto to use in offline projects.
+There is only Roboto Regular font.